GeoND-tech/GeoND-examples/README.md

 ## Performance

-The performance of both the licensed and the free version of the latest version (currently 1.1) can be measured by running [this python script](https://github.com/GeoND-tech/GeoND-examples/blob/main/performance/performance.py).
+The performance of both the licensed and the free libraries (current version 1.1) can be measured by running [this python script](https://github.com/GeoND-tech/GeoND-examples/blob/main/performance/performance.py).
 The output of the script in our system is:
 ![Version 1.1 performance](performance/version1.1.png)

 ## Licence TL;DR